tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 ### Version 2016-07-01.3.1
  This version release extends all support from previous version, 2016-02-01.3.0.
 Additionally, it supports the following capabilities:

--   Capability to create a pool and an auto-pool with Network configuration
+-   Capability to create a pool and an autopool with Network configuration

-    -   A new property [networkConfiguration](../batchservice/add-a-pool-to-an-account.md), has been added to both the pool and auto-pool resources.
+    -   A new property [networkConfiguration](../batchservice/add-a-pool-to-an-account.md), has been added to both the pool and autopool resources.
 This property can be used to specify the pool's network configuration, such as the subnet in which the pool's compute nodes is created.

 - Automatically terminate a job when all tasks are complete.
     - A new property [onAllTasksComplete](../batchservice/add-a-job-to-an-account.md) has been added to the job resource.
 You can specify this when you create or update a job.